This example shows how to use Simulink® Support Package for Arduino® Hardware to run a Simulink model on Arduino board.

 4. Click OK.

-5. In your Simulink model, click the Deploy to Hardware button on the toolbar.
-The model will now be deployed to the connected Arduino hardware.
+5. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start.
+The Simulink model will now be deployed to the connected Arduino hardware.

-6. Look at the LED attached to pin 9.
+6. Observe the LED connected to pin 9.
 The LED should blink one time every second.

 A pre-configured model is included for your convenience.